Coader2003/SHREYASH-BARSAGADE/README.md

 # 💫 About Me:
 🎓 B.Tech Graduate | 💻 Aspiring Software Developer | 🚀 Always Learning

 Hi there!
 I'm **Shreyash Barsagade**, a recent B.Tech graduate passionate about coding, development, and building real-world solutions with technology.
-I'm actively working on personal projects to enhance my skills and looking forward to exciting opportunities in software development, web/app development, and machine learning.
+I'm actively working on personal projects to enhance my skills and looking forward to exciting opportunities in software development, web/app development, and java.

 ---